StatCan/egp-crn/docs/source/road_network_collapse/meshblock_creation.rst

 BO Integration Overview
 """""""""""""""""""""""

-Every BO (boundary-only) arc must be integrated into the NRN dataset, whether it be the actual arc itself or just the assignment of the identifier to a corresponding NRN arc.
+Every BO (boundary-only) arc must be integrated into the CRN, whether it be the actual arc itself or just the assignment of the identifier to a corresponding NRN arc.
 Some exceptions exist such as when the BO is truly not required and is not ``untouchable`` (see :ref:`Meshblock Creation Validation 102`).

-The NRN is considered the ``base`` geometry for the EGP.
+The NRN is considered the ``base`` geometry for the CRN.
 Therefore, when deciding which arc to modify (NGD or NRN), modify the NGD data.

 Make use of the WMS resources available within your ``.qgz`` file to avoid incorrectly touching BOs.